mrrlin/mrrlin/README.md

 🐣 I have a bachelor's degree in "Fundamental Informatics and Information Technologies" with a profile in "Mobile and Internet Development".

-👩‍💻 Studying front-end development and AR.
+👩‍💻 Started to learn Java.

 🌿 Here's my telegram channel about my usual life: https://t.me/linushka_writes 🌿